planetar/bibbiGram/README.md

 - UniversalTelegramBot.cpp https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot
 - WiFiManager.h   https://github.com/tzapu/WiFiManager
 - WiFiManager.cpp https://github.com/tzapu/WiFiManager

+I want to thank all the authors for these libraries.

 ### install/folder contents:
 Basically, download the files from here as .zip or by git clone.
 Then make all the required libraries available, either by using the Arduino library Manager or by having them present in the project folder.
 You may have to edit some of the include statements to fit your situation.